alterior-mvc/alterior/README.md

 ## Dependency Injection

-Alterior supports dependency injection using Angular 2's dependency injector.
+Alterior supports dependency injection using the same pattern as with Angular's dependency injection system (via the excellent `injection-js` spinoff library).
 A number of injectable services are in the box- perhaps you need access to the Express application object to do something Alterior doesn't support:

 ```typescript
 import